 Suet is simply a fat.
 You can make dumplings equally well by using your normal margarine, fat or even butter!
 Simply substitute the suet.

 This will work equally well for dumplings in stew, or even if you want to make a sweet dumpling.
 The dumpling recipe below is how to make dumplings without suet that you can drop into a stew – I’ve even been known to just make up 2 stock cubes and a pint of water, just to make dumplings on their own!
 Yes, I’ve eaten just a bowl of dumplings as a meal, and loved it!

 Food Cheats Dumplings Recipe Without Using Suet:

-- 180 grams of Self Raising flour (or plain flour + 2 teaspoons of baking powder).
+- 180 grams of Self Raising flour (or plain flour + 2 teaspoons of bicarbonate of soda).

 Cut up the fat into small pieces and drop it into the flour, using a knife, just mix the flour and fat/butter together until it’s as small as possible.
 Add the salt and mix through.